How to Autofit Column Width in Google Sheets

 1. Select the columns that you want to autofit (these could be contiguous or non-contiguous columns)

 2. Place the cursor at the right edge of any of the selected column titles.
-You would notice that the cursor changes to a double-pointed arrow
+You will notice that the cursor changes to a double-pointed arrow.

 3. Double-click

-This would adjust the column width of all the selected columns at one go.
+This would adjust the column width of all the selected columns in one go.

-In case you’re don’t like the double-click method, there is another way to quickly auto-fit column width in Google Sheets.
+If you don’t like the double-click method, there is another way to apply the Google Sheets autofit column width function.

-Suppose have the dataset as shown below and you want to autofit column A.
+Suppose you have the dataset as shown below, and you want to autofit column A.

 Below are the steps to adjust and autofit column width in Google Sheets: